UBAMBISWANO - TODAY AND TOMORROW

 The programme is attended by students from schools in Daveyton and Etwatwa.

 We have a 33-year track record of contributing to the lives of over 1000 students.

-On average, 120 students from grades 5 to 9 attend the Saturday School over a four-year period.
+On average, 120 students from grades 5 to 9 attend the Saturday School over a five-year period.

 While literacy, numeracy, educational and life skills are our priority, additional enrichment activities